NA-MIC/ProjectWeek/PW34_2020_Virtual/Projects/XNAT-OHIF/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Objective A. Identify and implement performance improvements, particularly in transferring content between XNAT and the viewer.
+1. Identify and implement performance improvements, particularly in transferring content between XNAT and the viewer.
-1. Objective B. Identify and implement format for capturing broader range of image annotations.
+1. Identify and implement format for capturing broader range of image annotations.
-1. Objective C. Identify and implement storage of image annotations in XNAT.
+1. Identify and implement storage of image annotations in XNAT.

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Get input on stroage formats from others in the community.
-What are the right DICOM and/or non-DICOM formats for capturing text, lines, boxes, etc.
-1. Dig in.
+1. Performance improvements: Transfer DICOM series as a single request.
+1. Minimize hard coded views: Implement “hanging protocol”.
+Any bright ideas?
+1. Uniform storage of image annotations: Any bright ideas?
+Must support contours, segments, lines, boxes, text, templatized reports.

 ## Progress and Next Steps